Daniel-KM/Omeka-plugin-BotChallenge/README.md

 Troubleshooting
 ---------------

-See online issues on the [module issues] page on GitLab.
+See online issues on the [plugin issues] page on GitLab.

 License
 -------

-This module is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].
+This plugin is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].

 This software is governed by the CeCILL license under French law and abiding by